Soviet9773Red/standard-school-AI/README.md

-# standard-school-AI
-Core principles of the **Standard School Model (SSM)** — a universal framework for training and evaluating general-purpose AI systems.
-# The Standard School Model (SSM) for Artificial Intelligence
+# The Standard School Model (SSAIM) for Artificial Intelligence

 ## 📘 Manifesto: Educating AI Like Humans